Spanish English Eesti French German Italian Portuguese

 Signal is a non-profit organization, so it is not a money-making type of company.
 But of course you still need to receive sufficient funds to cover the costs.
 And clearly, those costs increase as usage increases.
 Which means you need to be proactive in finding ways to increase revenue that don't compromise your fundamentally pro-user stance.

 As the blog post details, Signal goes much further in protecting user privacy than even major messaging apps that have implemented its E2EE protocol (such as Meta-owned WhatsApp).
-“For example, profile pictures and names are always end-to-end encrypted in Signal,” he writes.
-“This means that Signal does not have access to your profile name or chosen profile photo.
+“For example, profile images and names are always end-to-end encrypted on Signal,” he writes.
+“This means Signal has no access to your profile name or chosen profile photo.
 This approach is unique in the industry.
-In fact, they have passed more than six years since we first announced this additional layer of protection and, as far as we know, none of our competitors have adopted it yet.
+In fact, they have spent more than six years since we first announced this additional layer of protection and, to our knowledge, none of our competitors have adopted it yet.”

 “Other messaging apps can easily see your profile photo, profile name, and other sensitive information that Signal cannot access.
 Our choice here reflects our strong commitment to privacy, but it also means that it took more effort for Signal to implement support for profile photos.
 Instead of a weekend project for a single engineer, our teams had to develop new approaches and concepts within the code base (like profile keys), and worked to deploy it to multiple platforms after an extended testing period.”